open-neuromorphic/open-neuromorphic.github.io/content/post/file-reading-benchmarking/index.md

 The authors of this post have released [Expelliarmus](https://github.com/open-neuromorphic/expelliarmus) as a lightweight, well-tested, pip-installable framework that can read and write different formats easily.
 If you're working with dat, evt2 or evt3 formats, why not give it a try?

 ## Summary
 When training spiking neural networks on event-based data, we want to be able to feed new data to the network as fast as possible.
-But given the high data rate of an event camera, the amount of data quickly becomes an issue itself.
+But given the high data rate of an event camera, the amount of data quickly becomes an issue itself, especially for more complex tasks.
 So we want to choose a good trade-off between a dataset size that's manageable and reading speed.
-We hope that this article will help future recorders of large-scale datasets to pick a good format.
+We hope that this article will help future groups that record large-scale datasets to pick a good encoding format.

-## Comments
-The aedat4 file contains IMU events as well as change detection events, which increases the file size artificially in contrast to the other benchmarked formats.

 ## Authors
 * [Gregor Lenz](https://lenzgregor.com) is a research engineer at SynSense, where he works on machine learning pipelines that can train and deploy robust models on neuromorphic hardware.
 He hold a PhD in neuromorphic engineering from Sorbonne University in Paris, France.
 * [Fabrizio Ottati](https://fabrizio-ottati.dev) is a Ph.D. student in the HLS Laboratory of the Department of Electronics and Communications, Politecnico di Torino.
 His main interests are event-based cameras, digital hardware design and neuromorphic computing.
 He is one of the maintainers of two open source projects in the field of neuromorphic computing, [Tonic](https://tonic.readthedocs.io) and [Expelliarmus](https://expelliarmus.readthedocs.io), and one of the founders of [Open Neuromorphic](https://open-neuromorphic.org).
 * [Alexandre Marcireau](https://github.com/aMarcireau).

+## Comments
+The aedat4 file contains IMU events as well as change detection events, which increases the file size artificially in contrast to the other benchmarked formats.